kindelia/Kindelia/WHITEPAPER.md

 address.
 As such, both account systems are compatible, and Ethereum users can use their existing accounts to sign Kindelia statements.

-Finally, Kindelia has a built-in namespace system based on a hierarchy of names.
+Kindelia also has a built-in namespace system based on a hierarchy of names.
 Kindelia functions are addressed by 72-bit names, a limit imposed by the size of HVM's pointers.
 These names contain up to 12 6-bit chars, including letters, numbers, underscore and periods.
 Names without periods can be deployed by